nolanlawson/rollup-plugin-inline-typeof/README.md

 > doing `foo === null`, doing `isNull(foo)`.
 > We found that this really helped improve bundle size, and in some cases it also improved JIT performance.

-You can see how Inferno does this using [this helper script](https://github.com/trueadm/inferno/blob/adcd7a1bd98590224afe0b51c96be0995135477a/src/shared.ts).
+You can see how Inferno does this using [this utlity module](https://github.com/trueadm/inferno/blob/adcd7a1bd98590224afe0b51c96be0995135477a/src/shared.ts).
 However, replacing all `typeof` invocations in a large codebase is time-consuming, and results in harder-to-maintain code.
 Wouldn't it be nice if we could automate this at build time?